Keeping Water Out of Your Fuel System

 - Keep the vent closed on a portable tank when not in use (just remember to open it when you start your engine).

-- Test the integrity of your portable tank by closing the vent and tipping it upside down.
-If fuel leaks out through the cap or any gaskets, water can get in.
+- Test the integrity of a portable tank by closing the vent and tipping the tank on its side.
+If fuel leaks out through the cap, gauge, or any gaskets, water can get in.

 - Inspect the gasket around the fuel pickup on a portable tank for signs of brittleness or damage.